31 Summer Reading Activities for Your Elementary Students (+ Free Download)

 Outschool, an online platform filled with classes for kids aged 3-18, is a great place to find Online Book Clubs for Kids.

-๐Ÿ’ธ USE OUR LINK for $20 USD FREE CREDIT with OutSchool! ๐Ÿ’ธ
+๐Ÿ’ธ USE CODE DonnaOUTRE20 for a $20 USD CREDIT on Outschool! ๐Ÿ’ธ

 An advert for Outschool.
 Click the image for a $20 credit with Outschool.
 A great way to beat the summer brain drain!